rhargreaves/zx-spec/README.md

     <img src="https://github.com/rhargreaves/zx-spec/raw/master/docs/red.png" width="600" />
 </p>

+## Example Kata

+I had a go at completing part of the [Checkout Kata](examples/checkout-kata.asm) using this framework.

 ## Credits

 * This project was inspired by [64spec](http://64bites.com/64spec/) - a Commodore 64 Testing Framework